JakeTurner616/Infinity-Library/README.md

 ## simple-libgen-desktop

 A straightforward, reliable, and lightweight Libgen library client written in Java that doesn't require database dumps and avoids the common issues that plague Libgen Desktop.
-It enables direct downloading from the libgen.li and librrary.lol mirrors.
+It enables direct downloading from the libgen.li and library.lol mirrors.

 <div style="text-align: center;">
   <div style="display: inline-block;">